 Planning Your Bust Enhancement

 If you are considering breast augmentation surgery, Dr. Stephen Greenberg can help determine which method of breast implant placement will best meet your goals.
-Our Long Island practice provides both subglandular placement (placement of the implant below the breast tissue) and submuscular placement (placement of the implant below the pectoral muscle).
+Our practice provides both subglandular placement (placement of the implant below the breast tissue) and submuscular placement (placement of the implant below the pectoral muscle).
 Both methods have exclusive advantages, and Dr. Greenberg will take careful note of your goals and concerns to determine whether submuscular or subglandular implant placement will help you achieve the bust line you desire.
-To learn more about these methods of breast implant placement, contact our Long Island practice serving Manhattan and communities throughout the greater New York City area today.
+To learn more about these methods of breast implant placement, contact our practice serving Manhattan, Woodbury, Long Island, The Hamptons, and Boca Raton, FL.

 Subglandular Implant Placement

 Subglandular implants are placed above the pectoral muscle, but below the breast tissue.
 Many women choose this option because it creates a more dramatic enhancement, giving the breasts a size and contour that provide ample cleavage.
 Women whose breasts are naturally far apart often choose subglandular placement as a way to bring the breasts closer together when wearing low-cut clothing.
 Subglandular placement is also a popular choice among athletic or active women, because it won’t affect their muscles.
 Submuscular implants can shift and look unnatural when the pectoral muscles are flexed.

 On the other hand, subglandular implants are more likely to eventually develop capsular contracture, a condition in which the scar tissue that naturally develops around the implant becomes excessively tight.
 This can eventually cause the implant to take on a distorted and unnatural shape, or to rupture.